StevenKight/RentMeFurnitureRentalSystem/README.md

 # RentMeFurnitureRentalSystem

+# Test Accounts
+***Note: All accounts for previous iterations do not work due to new encryption***

+Format:
+- Username | Password

+Employee Role:
+- hash | passhash
+- hash 2 | pass

 ## Short Description
 This project serves as a practical application of the knowledge gained in our course, offering hands-on experience in designing and implementing a database-driven application.
 By contributing to this project, we have the opportunity to develop a comprehensive understanding of various aspects, including: